dam2452/RanchBotWeb/vue-app/README.md

 ### Prerequisites

 - Node.js 18+ and npm
-- PHP 8.0+ with curl extension
+- Python 3.10+ (for FastAPI backend)
-- The existing RanchBot PHP backend (required for session management and API proxy)
+- The FastAPI backend running (required for session management and API proxy)

 ### Installation